lbilli/Jib.jl/README.md

 ### Implementation Details
-The package does not export any name, therefore any functions or types described here need to be prefixed by `Jib.*`.
+The package does not export any name, therefore any functions or types described here need to be prefixed by `InteractiveBrokers.*`.

 As Julia is not an object-oriented language, the functionality of the IB `EClient` class is provided here by regular functions.
 In particular: